bdb-dd/altinn-studio-docs/content/altinn-studio/v8/guides/development/basic-form/_index.en.md

 On the publishing page, you get an overview of all available environments, as well as the status of the service in each individual environment.

-Publishing takes place in 2 steps:
-1. **Build version**: Here, all files and settings associated with the service are collected into a package that is given a _version_.
-2. **Publish version**: Here, you retrieve the desired _version_ from the packages you have built and publish it to the environment.
+{{% insert "content/altinn-studio/v8/_includes/concepts/build-vs-publish.md" %}}

 ### Building a version
-In the right column, enter the desired version name/number.
-Version names must start with a number or letter, and can contain:
+In the right column, enter the desired version name/number. {{% insert "content/altinn-studio/v8/_includes/procedures/naming-constraints-version.md" %}}
-- numbers
-- lowercase letters
-- period `.` and hyphen `-`

 You can also provide a description of the version.